If you’re new to TEFL, then also check out our introduction to teaching English abroad with TEFL article!

 1. Learn to teach – TEFL certificate / TESOL / CELTA

 The CELTA – This is probably the most comprehensive and well-respected English Language Teaching course available.
-In the UK it’s a three month, classroom-based course which takes you into real teaching practices from day one.
+In the UK it’s a three-month, classroom-based course that takes you into real teaching practices from day one.
 The most obvious advantage is that you gain real teaching experience as part of the course.
 If you’re a ‘non-native speaker,’ or simply want your qualifications to stand from the crowd, then this is the qualification for you.

 2. Create an amazing TEFL CV